stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

 ## How to build the library from source

 _Once you have the code, you want to build it, right?
 Not so fast.
-First, enable NuGet package support in the solution:_
+First, enable NuGet package restore support in the solution:_

 1. Open the `VersionOne.SDK.NET.ObjectModel.sln` solution in Visual Studio.
 2. Right click on the solution node and click `Enable NuGet Package Restore`.